SALVAGE YOUR SUMMER!

 Our Photo Archive Example: Leading French bakery brand Brioche Pasquier brought in a vintage style bakery van and sampling experience to their key retail stockist Tesco to offer a delicious range of brunch and lunches, alongside a fun social media selfie area which helped them share their attendance widely to Tesco’s corporate audiences on LinkedIn.

-3. OFFICE AREAS
+5. OFFICE AREAS & STATIONS

 During summer, there is the added element of heat – so sampling anything refreshing either inside or in front of office areas and stations is incredibly popular.
 Just remember to keep your interaction brief, as while the audience reach is huge, the average dwell time around stations is short.